katugtug/katugtug.github.io/game/rules.md

 3+:  One of the greatest in the living world.

 ## Resistance Design Notes
-Passive resistances are generally lower than
+Passive resistances are generally lower than active ones.

 ### Armor
 Sticks and stones resistance.